Bizjitsu Bizjitsu

 Read More

-Training Jiu Jitsu Without Health Insurance: A Cautionary Tale of Injuries and the Importance of Coverage.
+Training Jiu Jitsu Without Health Insurance: The Risks

 This article shares Dorian's Jiu Jitsu journey (without insurance).
 Inspired by testimonials from guys like Joe Rogan, Dorian became passionate about bjj but suffered a severe knee injury during a tournament.
 Without coverage, he couldn't afford proper treatment, leading to lingering issues and inconsistency in training.
 The article highlights the importance of insurance for martial artists and recommends our affordable programs for comprehensive protection on and off the mats.